JairusSW/as-tbs/README.md

   name: string8;
   id: i8;
   // Will be encoded/decoded as a UTF-8 string.
-  // UTF-16 support will land soon.
+  // Type string is UTF-16 encoded
   pos!: Vec3;
   moving!: boolean;
   data!: Array<u8>;